 - Act in a professional and ethical manner.

 The diagnostic medical sonographer exhibits professionalism in the performance of these duties, demonstrates an empathetic and instructional approach to patient care, respects and promotes patient rights and maintains confidentiality of information as required.
-He/she applies knowledge of ultrasound physics, instrumentation and biological effects while minimizing exposure of the general public, patient, fellow workers, and self to as low as reasonably achievable (ALARA).
+He/she applies knowledge of ultrasound physics, instrumentation and biological effects while minimizing exposure to the general public, patient, fellow workers, and self to as low as reasonably achievable (ALARA).
 Professional growth and development is achieved through participation in medical and technical education and research to enhance the quality of patient care.